-Unit construction provides a stable flame, ignition repeatability, low demand for combustion and cooling air.
+Unit construction provides a stable flame, ignition repeatability.
 No moving parts ensure long, trouble-free operation with low maintenance costs.

-SureFire IITM Pilot SP-32-NG/PG-FD can operate as an intermittent (light-off), or as a continuous pilot.
+SureFire IITM Pilot SP-32-NG/PG-ND can operate as an intermittent (light-off), or as a continuous gas pilot.

-Main parts of SP-32-FD pilot are: air tube (pos.
-4 on Fig. 1) with combustion-cooling air inlet (3/4"BSP) and gas part assembly including gas head (pos.
-3) with gas inlet (1/2"BSP) and ignition rod hole (1/2"BSP) with igniter rod holding gland (pos.
-6) together with the fixed gas tube (pos.
+Main parts of SP-32-ND pilot are: air tube (pos.
+4 on Fig. 1) with combustion-cooling air inlets covered by sliding adjusting sleeve (pos.
+5) secured by locking thumb screw and gas part assembly including gas head (pos.
+3) with gas inlet (1/2" BSP) and igniter rod hole (1/2"BSP) with igniter rod holding gland (pos.
+7) together with the fixed gas tube (pos.
 2).
 The orifice-stabilizer assembly (pos.
 1) is fixed at the end of gas tube.
 Orifice-stabilizer assembly consists of nipple with main and bleeding orifices, mounting bracket and stabilizer.
 Gas part assembly is mounted in the air tube by means of the thread joint with mounting ring (pos.
-5).
+6).

 Note that gas supply line should be equipped with an effective strainer unit to prevent the orifices from clogging.

-In many applications SP-32 pilots are mounted on the main burner using the mounting tube (see p.3).
+In many applications SP-32 pilots are mounted on the main burner in the mounting tube (see p.
+3).

-The source of ignition is an electrical high energy spark igniter (HESI) or high tension arc igniter (HTI) for safe or hazardous area (depending on the application) equipped with the ignition rods of outer diameter of 16 mm and coaxial electrode arrangement.
+The source of ignition is an electrical high energy spark igniter (HESI) or high tension arc igniter (HTI) for safe or hazardous area (depending on the application) equipped with the ignition rods of outer diameter up to 16 mm and co-axial electrode arrangement.

-The ignition rod is mounted in the gas head and goes through air tube to the mounting bracket of the orifice-stabilizer assembly.
+The ignition rod is mounted in the gas head and goes through air tube to the mounting bracket of orifice-stabilizer assembly.
 The rod tip end should be placed as on drawing Fig. 1 (depending on the kind of ignition device), to provide a successful ignition of air-gas mixture.

-Gas pilot SP-32-FD can be supplied together with electrical ignition device selected depending on the application.
-Ignition device is not in gas pilot scope of supply and should be ordered separately.
+Gas pilot SP-32-NG/PG-ND can be supplied together with electrical ignition device selected depending on the application.
+Ignition device is not in gas pilot scope of supply, and should be ordered separately.

-SP-32-FD pilot principle of use: gas is supplied through the inlet 1/2"BSP to the gas head and to the gas tube and orifice-stabilizer assembly.
-Gas exits the main nozzle to the primary combustion zone.
-At the same time a small amount of gas leaves through the bleed orifice before the stabilizer plate, passing into the zone where it mixes with air to form a combustible mixture.
-The orifice-stabilizer assembly is optimized for Natural gas or Propane gas/LPG.
-In case of other Fuel gas type or other capacity needed, contact Fireye as this may need the pilot construction changes - see p.
+SP-32-NG/PG-ND gas pilot principle of use: gas is supplied through the inlet 1/2 " BSP to the gas head and to the gas tube and orifice-stabilizer assembly.
+Gas exits the main orifice to the primary combustion zone.
+At the same time a small amount of gas leaves the bleed orifice before the stabilizer plate passing into the zone where it mixes with air to form a combustible mixture.
+Air flow is adjusted by the sleeve which is fixed by a thumb screw.

+Orifice-stabilizer assembly is optimized for Natural gas or Propane gas/LPG.
+In case of other Fuel gas type or other capacity needed contact Fireye as this may need the pilot construction changes - see p.
 11 for Special Pilots.

-Ignition is initiated by a spark or an electric arc generated at the tip of the electrical igniter rod in zone before stabilizer.
-The pilot flame stabilizes at stabilizer plate while main flame stabilizes in the primary combustion zone, at the outlet of the air tube.
-Thanks to this principle of design, the pilot combustion zone is protected, the main combustion zone is outside the pilot, and hence the air tube does not overheat and there is no need for retraction of the ignition device rod.
+Ignition is initiated by a spark or an electric arc generated at the tip of the igniter rod before stabilizer.
+The pilot flame stabilizes at stabilizer plate with holes while the main flame stabilizes in the primary combustion zone, at the outlet of the air tube.

+Thanks to this principle of design, the pilot combustion zone is protected, the main combustion zone is outside the igniter, and hence the air tube does not overheat and there is no need for retraction of the ignition rod.